OICR/softeng-blog/_posts/robert_tisma/2017-07-10-writing-csv-files.md

 ### What is the CSV format and RFC-4180?

 The term CSV stands for "Comma Separated Value", and represents a loosely defined format for representing tabular data using plain text, where commas separate field values (columns) and newlines separate records (rows).
-In fact, CSV files are not limited to the comma character being the delimiter, for instance, a TSV (Tab Separated Value) file is a CSV file that uses the tab character instead of the comma character.
+The plain text representation of tabular data is not limited to the CSV format, the TSV (Tab Separated Value) format provides an alternative, using the tab character instead of the comma character.
 CSV is commonly used as a data exchange format for scientific and business applications and is popular for its simplicity and for being human readable.

 Although the CSV format is relatively straight forward, it lacks official standardization.
 When writing or parsing CSV files, there are several edge cases that need to be standardized so that libraries can all conform to the same rules of CSV processing.
 The [RFC-4180](https://www.rfc-editor.org/rfc/rfc4180.txt) specification attempts to standardize the format, and is commonly used in many CSV processing libraries, such as
 [jackson-dataformat-csv](https://github.com/FasterXML/jackson-dataformats-text/tree/master/csv),